darchr/gem5/configs/example/README.md

 Each new interval/basic block vector starts with an identifying letter ‘T.’ The vectors consist of basic block identifiers and frequency pairs, with a single pair for a unique basic block that was entered and exited during program’s execution.
 The `format for each basic block` is as follows: a basic block identifier, colon, and the frequency of access of that basic block (entry amount multiplied by the number of instructions in the block).
 The frequency count is multiplied by the number of instructions that are in the basic block, in order to weigh the count so that instructions in small basic blocks aren't counted as more important than instructions in large basic blocks.
 The pairs are separated from each other by a space.

-The `SimPoints` program only processes lines that start with a "T".
+The `SimPoints` 3.2 program only processes lines that start with a "T".
 All other lines are ignored.
 Traditionally comments are indicated by starting a line with a "#" character.
 Some other `BBV` generation tools, such as PinPoints, generate lines beginning with letters other than "T" to indicate more information about the program being run.
 We do not generate these, as the `SimPoints` utility ignores them.

 After you have the basic block vector file, you will pass it to the `SimPoints` generator (currently, `gem5` works with SimPoint 3.2).
 This will perform the clustering analysis and choose the minimal number of simulation points to best represent the full execution of the program.
 You will need to provide the `BBV` file which contains multiple basic block vectors and the maximum number of simulation points you wish to extract.

-The generated files are stored under names results.simpts and results.weights.
+The generator produces two files: resulting `SimPoints` and their weights.
 Once a set of `SimPoints` and their respective weights have been collected, they can be used to quickly simulate parts of a program to represent the entire execution.

 The final step in using `SimPoints` is to combine the simulation results to estimate the full execution.
-To combine the `SimPoints,` each point first needs to be weighted by its corresponding weight in the .weights file.
+To combine the `SimPoints`, each point first needs to be weighted by its corresponding weight in the .weights file.
 Each weight in the .weights file contains a weight for every simulation point.
 The weight represents the percent of overall executed instructions each simulation point represents.
 The weight for a simulation point is the total instructions executed by all of the intervals in that simulation point's cluster divided by the total number of instructions executed for the input pair.

 After getting all the files, the simpint output file looks like this: